Universality of Approximate Message Passing algorithms and tensor networks: Proofs for symmetric matrices

 \begin{lemma} Let $\x_1,\ldots,\x_k \in \R^n$ and $(X_1,\ldots,X_k)$ be such that

 For a finite index set $\cS$, let $(q_s:s \in \cS)$ be $|\cS|$ continuous functions satisfying the polynomial growth condition~(\ref{eq:polygrowth}) for some order $p \geq 1$.
 Then

-\end{lemma} \begin{proof} Let $\pi(\bi)$ be the partition of $\cS$ induced by $\bi$, and define again the equivalence relation $\bi \sim \bi'$ if $\pi(\bi) = \pi(\bi')$.
-Let $\cI_*$ be the set of tuples $\bi$ having all indices distinct, and note that $\cI_*$ is its own equivalence class.
-Thus, for the first equality, it suffices to show
+\end{lemma} \begin{proof} Let $\cP$ be the set of partitions of $\cS$, and let $\pi(\bi) \in \cP$ be the partition induced by $\bi \in [n]^{\cS}$.
+Let $0_{\cP}$ the partition having $|\cS|$ singleton blocks, corresponding to $\bi$ having all indices distinct.
+Then for the first equality, it suffices to show that